cedricg-mirror/cedricg-mirror.github.io/_posts/2025-03-20-BruteRatel3.md

 }
 ```

-Not sure yet, it definitly leads to a CreateProcessA call but in relation with internal structures I haven't reversed.
+Not sure yet, but this function seems to be exactly the same as the previous one

 <a id="ReadFileW"></a>
 # ReadFileW